apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Setting up an agent
 -------------------

-Flume agent configuration is stored in a local configuration file.
-This is a text file that follows the Java properties file format.
-Configurations for one or more agents can be specified in the same configuration file.
-The configuration file includes properties of each source, sink and channel in an agent and how they are wired together to form data flows.
+Flume agent configuration is stored in one or more configuration files that follow the Java properties file format.
+Configurations for one or more agents can be specified in these configuration files.
+The configuration includes properties of each source, sink and channel in an agent and how they are wired together to form data flows.

 Configuring individual components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~